dmitrii-artuhov/dmitrii-artuhov/README.md

 ## 👩🏻‍💻 Work

-> Most relevant work experience is listed in my CV above.
+> Most relevant work experience is listed in my CV above or on linkedin.

 ## 🛠️ Projects